National Register of Historic Places listings in Doña Ana County, New Mexico

-This is a list of the National Register of Historic Places listings in Doña Ana County, New Mexico.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Doña Ana County, New Mexico, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

 There are 34 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
 All of the places within the county on the National Register are also listed on the State Register of Cultural Properties.